wpsharks/comet-cache-kb/tutorials/2015/94-watered-down-regex-syntax.md

 True Regular Expressions (i.e., the full syntax) can be very handy for a variety of reasons.
 However, it is also quite complex.
 More complex than what most Comet Cache users need.
 So for that reason, Comet Cache supports a custom, watered-down version of regex.
 It can be used in exclusion patterns, custom URLs, and more.
 This provides a good balance between flexibility and simplicity.

-## Watered-Down Regex Syntax

-The syntax is parsed as plain text (i.e., what you type is what you get), but the following characters are special.
-These characters were taken from the original/official Regex syntax, and then modified slightly to behave in the following ways that are useful in Comet Cache:

-- `*` = 0 or more characters that are NOT a slash `/`
-- `**` = 0 or more characters of any kind, including `/` slashes
-- `^` = beginning of the string
-- `$` = end of the string

-The following sections provide specific examples for each place within Comet Cache that the syntax can be used.

----

 ## Where is Watered-Down Regex supported in Comet Cache?

 Within Comet Cache, there are many areas that support watered-down regex syntax: